damballa/parkour/doc/namespaces.md

 The `parkour.wrapper` namespace provides the `Wrapper` protocol, which allows generic Clojure access to `Writable`s and other mutable serialization classes fitting the default Hadoop idiom.
-The `parkour.wrapper` namespaces contains implementations for many of the most common classes, with others easily provided by the user.

 The protocol `unwrap` function extracts a native value from a wrapper object.
 The `rewrap` function mutates a wrapper object to wrap a new value.
 The multimethod-backed `new-instance` function creates a fresh instance of an arbitrary wrapper class, as per most `Writable`s’ zero-argument constructor.

-Much of the namespace’s functionality has sensible default implementations, and the `auto-wrapper` macro can automatically define a `Wrapper` implementation for many common type.
+The `parkour.wrapper` namespaces contains implementations for many of the most common classes, with others easily provided by the user.
+Much of the namespace’s functionality has sensible default implementations, and the `auto-wrapper` macro can automatically define a `Wrapper` implementation for many common types.

 ```clj
 (require '[parkour.wrapper :as w])